 For example, you want to receive your DCV email at one of the constructed email addresses for example.com, firstname.lastname@example.org.
 To successfully send a DCV Email to email@example.com, we must first find an MX record for said address that identifies the server (e.g., mailhost.example.com) set up to receive the emails destined for firstname.lastname@example.org

 If we find an MX record, we can successfully send a DCV email to email@example.com.
-If we don't find an MX record, no DCV email is sent because we cannot identify the proper mail server.
+If we don't find an MX record, no DCV email is sent since we cannot identify the proper mail server.

-With this validation method, add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a CNAME record.
+Add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a CNAME record.
 Then, add dcv.digicert.com as the CNAME target.
 When DigiCert searches for a DNS CNAME record associated with the domain, we can find a record that includes the DigiCert verification token.